QubesOS/qubes-doc/common-tasks/usb.md

      the same partition to multiple qubes.
 For example, you could attach `sdb1` to qube1 and then `sdb` to qube2.
 It is up to the user not to make this mistake.
 The Xen block device framework currently does not provide an easy way around this.
-Point 2 of [this ticket comment][1072-comm2] gives details about this.
+Point 2 of [this comment on issue 1072][1072-comm2] gives details about this.

  4. The USB drive is now attached to the qube.
 If using a default qube, you may open the Nautilus file manager in the qube, and your drive should be